the-expanse/SideQuestWiki/The-Queue-System.md

 ![](https://cdn.discordapp.com/attachments/608376262347587595/614606619606515727/Screenshot_48.png)

-or the or the `Some tasks failed.
+or the `Some tasks failed.
 See the tasks screen for more info` error, you can access the Queue list from the picture shown below.

 ##### For the `Some tasks failed.
 See the tasks screen for more info` error